BASIC TERMS AND CONDITIONS

 6.1.
 The lawful basis for the Psychologist holding and using the Patient’s information is in relation to the delivery of a contract to the Patient as a health care professional.
 As an accredited member of BPS and HCPC and a registered member of BABCP, the Psychologist operates under a strict code of confidentiality.

 6.2.
 Upon starting therapy, the Patient’s basic personal information will be collected for contact and identification reasons.
 These include the Patient’s full name, date of birth, next of kin, address, insurance membership number/authorisation code (when applicable), and GP details.
+If any of the patient’s contact or GP information change during therapy, the patients should inform the Psychologist in writing providing the new information.

 6.3.
 Information is kept securely and confidentially in line with the data retention policy as stated above.